rmcastil/rmcastil.github.com/_posts/2013-01-03-remembering_a_mentor.md

 As developers this 'soft' skill of listening and responding appropriately is often overlooked.
 We solve problems.
 This is what we are paid to do and we want to get to a solution right away.
 But something we often forget is to consider all the aspects of the question or problem.

 Do you sometimes misunderstand requirements from a client/manager or bump heads with a colleague concerning their solution?
 Try taking your time and listening deeply before providing your response.
-The recipient will more often than not but appreciative of your insightfulness, I know I was.
+The recipient will more often than not be appreciative of your insightfulness, I know I was.